rodjosh/react-exercise/README.md

+# Instructions:

+- [Instructions.md] Has the instructions for the exercise

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.